Merry, Merry Christmas

-Merry, Merry Christmas is the third studio and only Christmas album by pop act New Kids on the Block, released in the United States by Columbia Records on September 19, 1989 (see 1989 in music).
+Merry, Merry Christmas is the third studio and only Christmas album by pop band New Kids on the Block, released in the United States by Columbia Records on September 19, 1989.
 It features seasonal songs, both cover versions and original material.
-Released at a time when the band was peaking, it went double platinum and spawned the top ten single, "This One's for the Children".
-On October 14, 2008 it was released to iTunes.
+Released at a time when the band was peaking, it went double platinum and spawned the top-ten single, "This One's for the Children", which Maurice Starr produced and recorded at Tony Rose’s Hit City Recording Studio in Roxbury, Massachusetts.